 For example, if your Pom is playing with your child and then gets hit, it’s unlikely that your Pomeranian won’t immediately become aggressive (especially if they have known each other for a while).
 However, if the child keeps hitting your Pom repeatedly, it’s impossible to know what your Pom may do, whether he will bark, bite, growl, scratch, or some combination.

 The main problem is that young children don’t yet understand how much strength they should use when playing with a Pom pup.
 If both play, it’s impossible to know how each may react.
-For a while, they have to test each other’s limits, which is best done while supervised.
+They have to test each other’s limits, which is best done while supervised.

 Pomeranians can certainly hurt young children, but the reverse is also true.
-Because they have similar temperaments and sizes, they will likely behave well, but that’s never a guarantee.
+They will likely behave well because they have similar temperaments and sizes, but that’s never guaranteed.

 While Pomeranians are terrific as pets, don’t get a puppy under six months as a pet if you have children under the age of ten years.
 A Pomeranian with older kids is a perfect mix.